OChmielnicki/essays/arthist juncture essay/README.md

 Bellows adds details to his piece to portray the excited energy of New Yorkers on this bright and cheerful wintery day.
 His impressionist method of slashed brushstrokes gives the piece a sense of movement and nicely captures the moment of the skaters across a lake.

+#Comparing Winter Pieces

+Included are two other paintings that were done as part of Bellows's Impressionist pieces of New York City under snowfall: "A Morning Snow-Hudson River" (left), and "The Pallisades" (right).
+These pieces, along with "Love of Winter", are some of many that capture the transformation of New York City under snowfall.
+These are also more examples of Bellows's usage of dramatic, vivid brushstrokes of oil on canvas that are a key part of Impressionist artwork.
+"A Morning Snow-Hudson River", painted in 1910, depicts the contrast between the stillness of a crisp winter morning and the bustle of the cityfolk going about their day.

 #Scholarly Insight

 .ve-video https://www.youtube.com/watch?v=A2Tl5h6gOUA

-The YouTube video shown above features a discussion done by Professor David Peters on another one of Bellows's famous New York City "snow scene" pieces, "The Palisades", which was painted in 1909.
-This piece, along with his "Love of Winter", is one of many to highlight the transformation of New York City under snowfall.
-It is also another example of Bellows's usage of dramatic, vivid brushstrokes that are a key part of Impressionist artwork.
+The YouTube video shown above features a discussion done by Professor David Peters on "The Palisades" and gives professional insight on the painting's origin and composition.